ACE-Genomics/Manuscript_CSF_turnover/README.md

 The directory GWAS_scripts contains code used to analyze genomics data.
 To access such data, contact the corresponding author (aruiz@fundacioace.com).

-To access omics and patient data from the ACE CSF cohort, contact the corresponding author of the manuscript Agustin Ruiz (aruiz@fundacioace.com).
+To access omics and patient data from the ACE CSF cohort, contact the corresponding author (aruiz@fundacioace.com).

 To access Knight ADRC CSF AD biomarker and proteomics data, contact: Carlos Cruchaga and Muhammad Ali (Washington University, Saint Louis, MO, USA).